 In theory, the Silo would be a great place to hang out if it wasn’t so crowded and people could find seats.
 Maybe this year, you could put your backpack down and let a living being take the seat next to you.
 It’s a little screwed up when you see students on the second floor sitting on the ground while a backpack is chilling on a barstool.

-We can admit 2016 was a shitty year.
-Let’s make 2017 a little less shitty, Aggies.
+We can admit this year was a shitty year.
+Let’s make the next one a little less shitty, Aggies.

 Oh hey, listen and subscribe to Talk of Shame: